Health Library

 The MRI machine is a large magnet that is in the shape of a tunnel.
 Whatever body part that is being scanned needs to be in the center of the tunnel.

-While your child is lying on a table in the middle of the tunnel, nothing will touch or hurt him/her as the pictures are being taken.
-When we start to take the pictures, loud knocking or banging noises will be heard.
-Whenever your child hears the loud noise, the machine is taking pictures; this is when he / she will need to hold perfectly still.
+While your child is lying on a table in the middle of the tunnel, nothing will touch or hurt them as the pictures are being taken.
+When we start to take pictures, loud knocking or banging noises will be heard.
+Whenever your child hears the loud noise, the machine is taking pictures.
+This is when they will need to hold perfectly still.
 To protect the child's hearing, earplugs or special headphones will be given to listen to music or a video.

-The entire MRI study can be as short as 30 minutes, but sometimes can last for up to two hours.
+The entire MRI study can be as short as 30 minutes but sometimes can last for up to two hours.
 Your child has to hold perfectly still (like a statue) while pictures are being taken.
 Several series of pictures will be taken.
 Each series will last between 30 seconds to seven minutes each.
-The technologist will talk to your child between each set of pictures to ensure that he/she is OK.
+The technologist will talk to your child between each set of pictures to ensure that they are OK.

-Parents are welcome to accompany their children into the scan room, as long as you are not pregnant and all jewelry and metal are removed.
+Parents are welcome to come with their child into the scan room, as long as you are not pregnant and all jewelry and metal are removed.
 Parents will be given earplugs during the scan.

 Sometimes an IV is also used to give a small amount of contrast material during the test.
 This is a clear fluid that shows up on the pictures.
-The IV will remain in place until the scan is completed.
-If your child is unable to hold still for the pictures and he / she was scheduled for an MRI without sedation, you will most likely need to reschedule your appointment with sedation / anesthesia and return at a different date.
+The IV will stay in place until the scan is completed.
+If your child is unable to hold still for the pictures and they were scheduled for an MRI without sedation, you will most likely need to reschedule your appointment with sedation / anesthesia and return at a different date.

 After the Cardiac MRI Scan